thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 ### Commit Build

 The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
-It involves checking out the latest sources from *Mainline* and at minimum compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.
+It involves checking out the latest sources from *Mainline* and, at a minimum, compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.

 ### Commit Tests

-The Commit Tests comprise all of the Unit Tests along with a small simple smoke test suite executed during the *Commit Build*.
+The Commit Tests comprise all of the Unit Tests along with a small, simple smoke test suite executed during the *Commit Build*.
 This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback.